plm/akka/akka-docs-dev/rst/scala/stream-cookbook.rst

 a null can be used with the same purpose).
 In the downstream ``onPull()`` handler the difference from the previous version is that we call ``hold()`` if the first element is not yet available and thus blocking our downstream.
-The upstream ``onPush()`` handler sets ``waitingFirstValue`` to false, and after checking if ``hold()`` has been called it either releaves the upstream producer, or both the upstream producer and downstream consumer by calling ``pushAndPull()``
+The upstream ``onPush()`` handler sets ``waitingFirstValue`` to false, and after checking if ``hold()`` has been called it either relieves the upstream producer, or both the upstream producer and downstream consumer by calling ``pushAndPull()``

 .. includecode:: code/docs/stream/cookbook/RecipeHold.scala#hold-version-2